![]() |

 Musselman, LT Bob Corey, LT Craig "Crash" Landon, LT

-Ray Thomas, LTjg Marv Baldwin, LTjg Jim Kuzmick, LT Ron Brooks, Ltjg Jim Brister, LT Dan Ryder (CAG 8 LSO), Ens Nick Nickens and CWO2 Hal Garrett Front Row: LT Jim "Rock" Yeager, LT Gary Tabbert, LCDR Bruce Page, , me, CDR Don Sumner (CO), CDR Tom Scott (XO), LCDR Leighton "Snuffy" Smith, LCDR Al Miller, and LT Charlie Sapp |
+Ray Thomas, LTjg Marv Baldwin, LTjg Jim Kuzmick, LT Ron Brooks, Ltjg Jim Brister, LT Dan Ryder (CAG 8 LSO), Ens Nick Nickens and CWO2 Hal Garrett Front Row: LT Jim "Rock" Yeager, LT Gary Tabbert, LCDR Bruce Page, me, CDR Don Sumner (CO), CDR Tom Scott (XO), LCDR Leighton "Snuffy" Smith, LCDR Al Miller, LT Charlie Sapp |

 We had some challenges ahead of